Natural Remedies For Migraines Relief

 Kingdom, some 25 million working- or school-days are lost every year because of

 Researchers believe that migraine has a genetic cause.
-We still don’t understand the causes of migraine very well.
-But, a few factors trigger the onset of the excruciating pain--migraine.
-These factors can be dietary, environmental and lifestyle changes.
+We still don’t understand the causes of migraines very well.
+But, a few factors trigger the onset of the excruciating pain - migraine.
+These factors can be dietary, environmental, and lifestyle changes.

-With fast changing lifestyle, intensity of migraine is induced because of stress, hunger, fatigue and hormonal influences, such as menarche, use of oral contraceptive, pregnancy, pre-menopause and menopause.
+With a fast-changing lifestyle, the intensity of migraine is induced because of stress, hunger, fatigue, and hormonal influences, such as menarche, use of oral contraceptives, pregnancy, pre-menopause, and menopause.
 In migraine without aura, these hormonal influences play a greater role.
-In many cases, intake of certain food items aggravates migraine symptoms.
-In several cases, dieting, delayed or irregular meals, dehydration, alcohol consumption, food containing high content of tyramine (such as dairy, meat, poultry and fish products), caffeine (such as tea and coffee) trigger migraine attacks.
-But in some cases, specific foods such as chocolate, citrus fruit or cheese may also trigger migraine.
+In many cases, the intake of certain food items aggravates migraine symptoms.
+In several cases, dieting, delayed or irregular meals, dehydration, alcohol consumption, food containing high content of tyramine (such as dairy, meat, poultry, and fish products), caffeine (such as tea and coffee) trigger migraine attacks.
+But in some cases, specific foods such as chocolate, citrus fruit, or cheese may also trigger migraines.
 In fact, the environment also plays a significant role in migraine.
-Exposure to sun or any bright light, smoke, crowded places, loud noise, or any climatic change such as high humidity or very cold temperatures can trigger migraine.
+Exposure to the sun or any bright light, smoke, crowded places, loud noise, or any climatic change such as high humidity or very cold temperatures can trigger migraines.

 This is the most frequent type of Migraine.
 Symptoms include moderate to severe pulsating headache pain that occurs without warning and is usually felt on one side of the head.
 It comes along with nausea, confusion, blurred vision, mood changes, fatigue, and increased sensitivity to light, sound, or smells.
 Attacks typically last 4-72 hours, and they repeat a few times a year to a few times a week.
 Depending on the type of migraine, one can learn how to get rid of the headache naturally.

 Menstrual Migraine (MM) develops most frequently in the second decade of life, around the onset of menarche, and prevalence peaks around age forty.
 ‘Pure menstrual migraine’ affects 10% to 14% of women with migraine and refers to attacks occurring exclusively on days 1± 2 (ie, days -2 to +3 of menstruation in at least two out of three cycles) and at no other time of the month.
 Close to 60% of women with migraine experience menstrually related migraines.
-‘Menstrually related migraine’ affects over 50% of women who have migraine and by definition migraines occur not only in the perimenstrual periods as described, but also at other times of the month.
-Premenstrual headache occurs earlier in the cycle, typically 2 to 7 days before the onset of menses and may be part of premenstrual syndrome (PMS).
+‘Menstrually related migraine’ affects over 50% of women who have migraines and by definition, migraines occur not only in the perimenstrual periods as described but also at other times of the month.
+Premenstrual headache occurs earlier in the cycle, typically 2 to 7 days before the onset of menses, and maybe part of premenstrual syndrome (PMS).
 Migraine attacks may occur before, during, or after menstruation, but attacks associated with menstruation are often more severe, of longer duration, and less responsive to both acute and prophylactic treatment.

 A rare but severe form of Migraine that causes temporary paralysis – sometimes lasting several days – on one side of the body prior to or during a headache.
 Symptoms such as vertigo, a pricking or stabbing sensation, and problems seeing, speaking, or swallowing may begin prior to the headache pain and usually stop shortly thereafter.
 When it runs in families, the disorder is called Familial Hemiplegic Migraine (FHM).
 Though rare, at least three distinct genetic forms of FHM have been identified.
 These genetic mutations make the brain more sensitive or excitable, most likely by increasing brain levels of a chemical called glutamate.